anildhage/dataflex/README.md

 Info:
+New features should be added from feature/* branches to dev.
+Merge dev into main.
-New features can be added from feature/* branches. dev & main branch can only be updated with a PR from feature/* branches. poetry is used for dependency management.
+main will be deployed to production. poetry is used for dependency management.